geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 > For each write request, it will need to reach the relational database.

 For instance, every purchase by the customer must be stored in the relational database.
 For all the browsing, which should be 80-90% or more of the traffic we can use NoSQL databases for more software scalability.

+#### Eventual consistency and CAP Theorem

 NoSQL databases are fast because they take the tradeoff of [eventual consistency](https://twitter.com/mykola/status/1101337299525267457).
 I would really recommend you to refresh your knowledge about [CAP theorem](https://www.ibm.com/cloud/learn/cap-theorem#toc-what-is-th-DXABpEgu) -- Consistency, Availability and Partition tolerance to understand data storages better.

-You can read more on how to scale from [1 to 11 million users] (http://highscalability.com/blog/2016/1/11/a-beginners-guide-to-scaling-to-11-million-users-on-amazons.html) in this post on HighScalability.
+You can read more on how to scale from [1 to 11 million users](http://highscalability.com/blog/2016/1/11/a-beginners-guide-to-scaling-to-11-million-users-on-amazons.html) in this post on HighScalability.
 So a NoSQL database can work as an effective cache, which takes us to the next point of effective caching for software scalability.

 ### Caching to enable software scalability